Link Search Menu Expand Document

 Key Take-aways

-• The transaction argument is needed in every method in order for you to enable the Unit of Work (UOW).
+• Pass the transaction argument in every method to support the Unit of Work (UOW) pattern.

-• The interface is needed for dependency injection.
+• Define an interface to support dependency injection.